quintel/documentation/docs/contrib/authoring-tests.md

 end
 ```

+#### Testing use cases

-Some use-cases for the mechanical turk tests are:
+Some use cases for the Mechanical Turk tests are:
-- To calculate if supply and demand are balanced for each carrier.
-The ETM is a model that balances energy flows, demand and supply should in principle match.

 - Verify the direction of change in outcomes when adjusting a slider.
 These tests check whether slider changes would give the results we expect.
 It can be used to check whether model improvements give the expected results.
 An example is the first example above.
 - To verify whether charts that should be balanced are in fact balanced
 An example for this is the second code example above.
-- To verifiy whether data in the charts is in line with the calculated graph data.
+- To verify whether data in the charts is in line with the calculated graph data.
-The charts should portray the data calculated in the graph.
+The charts should accurately and completely reflect the data calculated in the graph.
 - To check if hourly and yearly calculations match.
 The hourly calculations and yearly calculations are done by seperate modules.
-It is therefore important to check whether these are mathc.
+It is therefore important to check whether these are match.

+#### Testing functions

 The following functions are used in these tests: